 You can also add fruit juice, green tea, ginger, or a sweetener to make the taste of the reishi tea more palatable.
 It is also possible to store the tea in the fridge for a few days.

 Reishi powder is easy to find online, and as the name suggests, it is merely ground-up reishi mushrooms in a dried, powder form.
 You can add reishi powder to your tea, coffee, juice, or even sprinkle it onto oatmeal or add it to a smoothie.
 Many products contain a mixture of other mushrooms, so make sure you read the label carefully before purchasing.

 Reishi capsules are probably the most popular and accessible form of reishi supplements.
 Again, however, make sure you read the label to ensure you get 100% reishi and not a blend of mushrooms.
-Capsules allow you to use reishi without worrying about taste or texture, and they are also incredibly convenient and are an excellent option for use as a daily supplement.
+Capsules allow you to use reishi without worrying about taste or texture.
+They are also incredibly convenient and an excellent option as a daily supplement.

 Proper reishi dosing will depend on several factors, including an individual’s age, gender, weight, and general activity level/metabolism.
-Again, due to a lack of empirical evidence, there are no set guidelines in terms of milligram amount for effective reishi dosing.
+Again, there are no set guidelines for effective reishi dosing due to a lack of empirical evidence.

 Overall, there is evidence of reishi mushroom benefits.
-The fungus appears to help with conditions such as fatigue and depression, and it is also known to support the immune system and even have anti-cancer properties.
-However, at present, researchers acknowledge that they need to look at more studies to come to more definitive conclusions.
+The fungus appears to help with conditions such as fatigue and depression, is also known to support the immune system, and may even have anti-cancer properties.
+However, at present, researchers acknowledge that they need to look at more studies to reach more definitive conclusions.

 Reishi could help with fatigue, depression and enhance the immune system.